-Screaming Frog SEO Spider is a must have for any SEO!
+Screaming Frog SEO Spider is a must-have for any SEO!
 It scans your site URLs and provides you with an accurate overview of precisely what the search engines see when they attempt to crawl your website.

-Amazingly there is a fully function free version of this tool available, although purchasing a license will remove the 500 URL crawl limit and allow you to access all of the configuration and data export options.
+Amazingly there is a fully functional free version of this tool available, although purchasing a license will remove the 500 URL crawl limit and allow you to access all of the configuration and data export options.

 Screaming Frog allows you to export key SEO elements (such as URLs, page titles and meta values) and view crawler errors which may hinder your website’s standing in the search results.
 One of the best uses for this tool is identifying broken links on your website which you can either fix, or redirect to a relevant page.